tytydraco/yessleep/out/The_McKenzies_are_playful_The_McKenzies_play_rough_The_McKenzies_have_teeth_as_big_as_piano_keys.md

 *This job is going to be an absolute shitshow.*

 Was I shocked?
 No, not exactly.
 In my line of work, shitshows are an occupational hazard.
 When wealthy elites need to disappear, I’m the sorry fucker who gets hired to smuggle them from point A to point B. I’ve spent more time than I’d care to admit bumping elbows with the upper crust, and they aren’t as *prim and proper* as their diamond Rolexes seem to suggest.
 They're strange animals hiding in human skin.

 So when the McKenzie boys tumbled onto my small sailing yacht, this furious tangle of wild eyes and swinging arms, their behavior didn’t shock me.
 I was curious, though.
+I slumped over the helm, watching the mayhem unfold.
 Eight maniacs aimlessly chased each other around the deck.
-I slumped over the helm, watching the bedlam.
 Suddenly, it clicked.
 The chasing *wasn’t* aimless.
 One of them was chasing the other seven, and if they caught someone, the chaser switched.

 You ever seen adult men play tag?

 It’s a strange, strange sight.
 Made my skin crawl.

 My boss - the disingenuous son of a bitch who actually *owns* the boat - did *technically* warn me.
 When I inquired about the job, Gio described the McKenzies in one word: